Contextualized Messages Boost Graph Representations: Soft-injective functions

+\paragraph{\textit{Dynamic} transformation} To illustrate the role of the \textit{pseudometric}, consider node $u$ with two neighbors $v_1$ and $v_2$ and the task of anomaly detection on the scalar node features $\boldsymbol{h_{v_1}}$ and $\boldsymbol{h_{v_2}}$ representing zero-mean scores.
+If $d_u$ simply corresponds to the Euclidean distance, then the corresponding hash function $G_u$ becomes linear as seen in Fig.~\ref{fig:contour_linear}.
+Crucially, the contour plot highlights collisions---instances where distinct inputs produce identical outputs (\textit{i.e.}, the equivalence class $\left[\boldsymbol{H}\right]_D$)---between \textit{dissimilar} \textit{multisets} of neighborhood features, resulting in aggregated neighborhood features that are less useful for the task.

+Nevertheless, other choices of \textit{pseudometrics}, possibly incorporating prior knowledge, would correspond to more complex message functions $g_u$.
+This leads to non-trivial hash functions $G_u$ and contour plots where only the regions determined by $D_u$ to be \textit{similar} with respect to a given task may produce \textit{similar} aggregated neighborhood features, making collisions more informative and controlled.
+In practice, this also highlights the significance of \textit{dynamic} \citep{brody2021attentive} (\textit{i.e.}, a universal function approximator \citep{hornik1989multilayer}) message functions $g_u$ in the MPNN framework, which may be modeled as multi-layer perceptrons (MLPs) as illustrated in Figs.~\ref{fig:contour_mlp} and \ref{fig:contour_mlp_bias}.

+As further illustration, if $d_u$ instead corresponds to the Euclidean distance of the squared score, then the corresponding hash function $G_u$ has the contour plot in Fig.~\ref{fig:contour_-k2}.
+The resulting hash collisions and equivalence classes then become more useful and meaningful for detecting anomalous scores.

-It is worth noting that Corollary \ref{cor:distance_feature_cor} holds for every node $u \in \mathcal{N}$ independently.
-Hence, different nodes may correspond to different $D_u$ and $G_u$.
-An alternative approach is proposed where only a single distance metric is considered and compactly defined as
+\paragraph{\textit{Anisotropic} messages} It is also worth noting that Corollary \ref{cor:distance_feature_cor} holds for each node $u \in \mathcal{V}$ independently.
+Hence, different nodes may correspond to different $D_u$, $d_u$, $g_u$, and $G_u$.
+For simplicity, especially in inductive learning contexts, consider a single \textit{pseudometric} instead, defined as